mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 04 November 2025

-- The average temperature today is 15.94˚C,
+- The average temperature today is 15.54˚C,
-- With highs of 16.08˚C and lows of 14.91˚C,
+- With highs of 15.95˚C and lows of 14.91˚C,
-- It may feel like 15.63˚C with overcast clouds
+- It may feel like 15.24˚C with moderate rain
-- The wind speed is 2.68m/s and visibility is 10000m
+- The wind speed is 7.15m/s and visibility is 10000m
-- The pressure is 1008hPa and humidity is 78%
+- The pressure is 1007hPa and humidity is 80%
 - The sun will rise at 07:08 and set at 16:35

 <!-- weather_marker ends -->